Global-Development-and-Politics-of-Data/Ch-11-Infrastructure/README.md

 * Exercise 2.2: Tipping the scales;
 * Exercise 2.3: Visualizing Infrastructure Data and Mapping Regional Data.

+For this exercise, you are expected to know a few Excel functions.
+Here is a list of the necessary arguments within the parentheses:

+VLOOKUP - (value you are searching for, array where you are searching, column within the array to for the value, TRUE for close match or FALSE for exact match)
+AGGREGATE (function [sum, average, median, count], what to do when you come across an error [select 6], array to base your calculations from)
+COUNTIF - (array where you are searching, what value/string you are searching for) CONCAT - combines argument value 1 and value 2.

+You can also find tutorials on Excel/Sheets on [Datacamp](https://www.datacamp.com/tracks/spreadsheet-fundamentals) or [Microsoft Office Support](https://support.microsoft.com/en-us/excel).

 ## License
 [Open Science Framework (OSF)](https://osf.io/5e9j3/)